-Standards: Medical PLT (Role 1)/medical treatment PLT (Role 2) personnel provide sick call services in support of operational forces throughout the AO with the use of all available equipment and personnel within the specified time constraints in the mission OPORD and IAW the approved Army standards identified in the task evaluation criteria matrix and in the task performance steps which are included in this task, ATP 4-02.4, emerging doctrine, the approved Army standards identified in the task evaluation criteria matrix and in the task evaluation criteria matrix and in the task performance steps which are included in this task, ATP 4-02.4, emerging doctrine, the approved Army standards identified in the task evaluation criteria matrix and in the task performance steps which are included in this task, the commander's guidance, applicable internal and external TACSOPs/SOPs, appropriate medical regulation(s), TMs, FMs, ADPs, and specified ARs.
+Standards: CO personnel provide sick call services without causing further injuries to patients in support of operational forces throughout the AO with the use of all available equipment and personnel within the specified time constraints in the mission OPORD and IAW ATP 4-02.6, emerging doctrine, the approved Army standards identified in the task evaluation criteria matrix and in the task performance steps which are included in this task, the commander's guidance, applicable internal and external SOPs/TSOPs, appropriate medical regulation(s), TMs, FMs, ADPs, and specified ARs.

-Note: Leaders may include, are but are not limited to, the PLT leader, field surgeon, physician assistant (PA), medical PLT sergeant (PSG), emergency care sergeants (SGTs), health care SGTs, and/or others as determined by the commander IAW the table of organization and equipment (TO&E).
+Note: Leaders may include but not limited to, the commander, first sergeant (1SG), supply noncommissioned officer (NCO), field medical assistant, field surgeon, physician's assistant (PA), health care sergeant (SGT), officers/NCOs, and/or others as determined by the commander IAW the table of organization and equipment (TOE).